Orgacord/Zero-Plus/README.md

 # Zero+ Programming language
-Copyright © 20011-2022 Zero+ Team / Organon Server Networks.
+Copyright © 20011-2022 Zero+ Team .
 All rights reserved.

 See the end of this file for further copyright and license information.
 ## Index